 Untoasted Sesame Oil

-The untoasted sesame oil (also known as unrefined sesame oil) is made from raw, pressed sesame seeds and has a more neutral flavor.
+Untoasted (unrefined) sesame oil is made from raw, pressed seeds with a more neutral flavor.
 Since it doesn’t go through any roasting process, the color of the oil is light and clear.
-In Japanese, the unroasted sesame oil is called taihaku goma abura (太白胡麻油) and it is my go-to oil.
-Some other cultures such as South India and the Middle East commonly use untoasted variety in their cooking.
+In Japanese, it is called taihaku goma abura (太白胡麻油), and it is my go-to.
+Some other cultures, such as South India and the Middle East, commonly use untoasted variety in their cooking.

 Because of its neutral taste and high smoke point, it makes a great and healthier choice of oil for cooking Japanese and Asian dishes.
-However, good quality untoasted sesame oil can be more expensive, so many households are still using the cheaper options when it comes to cooking oil.
+However, high-quality bottles are expensive, so many households use the cheaper option.

 How to Use Untoasted Sesame Oil

 Use it like you would with canola oil or vegetable oil.
-I’ve been using it as my primary cooking oil.
-So think stir-fries, sautéing, or any recipes that call for a neutral-tasting oil.
-It also withstands high heat very well, so you can use it safely for frying or roasting.
+Think stir-fries, sautéing, or any recipes for neutral-tasting oil.
+It also withstands high heat well so you can use it safely for frying or roasting.

 I personally use either Maruhon Sesame Oil or Kadoya Sesame Oil.
 Both are trusted brands in Japanese cooking.
 Maruhon has different varieties, including the untoasted version.
-You can also use find Spectrum Organic Sesame Oil for untoasted sesame oil.
+For non-Japanese oil, Spectrum Organic Sesame Oil is a good choice.